 Most visitors underestimate how much there is to do and see on the Road to Hana and wind up missing some wonderful opportunities in their quest to squeeze it in as a day trip.
 (Me included!)

 So consider basing here for a few days on a first trip.
+It’s one of the best places to stay in Maui to beat those day crowds.
 Or, if you’re wondering what part of Maui to stay in on a return visit to the island, consider the Hana Highway or Hana itself.

 This is 64 miles of two-lane highway that connect Kahalui and Paia with Hana in the southeast corner of the island.
 Think black sand beaches, food trucks, hiking in bamboo forests, and beautiful botanical gardens just for starters.